 - Free nutritional formula and diapers for low-income families.

 - Community and school-based prevention and education programs about substance abuse and advocacy for responsive prevention.

 For more information about Children’s Aid and Family Services, visit www.cafsnj.org

 Federation Exchanges are composed of volunteers who care about the success of others in our communities.
-We continue to work for the benefit of the consignors.
-In all we do, the philanthropic purpose of our work is foremost.
+We continue to work for the benefit of our nonprofit organizations and our handcrafters.